weiT1993/CutQC/README.md

 Please reach out to Wei Tang (weit@princeton.edu) for any questions and clarifications.

 ## Coming soon
-- [ ] Run on IBMQ backends
-- [ ] Multi-node classical post-processing tools to be used on HPC clusters
+- [ ] Multi-node classical post-processing tools for HPC clusters